 a.
-Depress the buffer detent with the tip of the piston rod and remove the buffer and action spring from the receiver extension (buffer tube) (Fig. 347).
+Depress the buffer detent with the tip of the piston rod and remove the buffer and action spring from the receiver extension (buffer tube) (Fig. 48).

-Fig. 47 - Removing Buffer Assembly
+Fig. 48 - Removing Buffer Assembly

 b.
 Check to ensure that the buttstock tightening screw is loose before attempting to remove the buttstock.
-If tight, insert the large tip (3mm hex) of the MR556A1 Disassembly Tool into the tightening screw and rotate (but do not completely remove) counter clockwise (Fig. 48).
+If tight, insert the large tip (3mm hex) of the MR762A1 Disassembly Tool into the tightening screw and rotate (but do not completely remove) counter clockwise (Fig. 49).
+For cleaning and general maintenance purposes, it is not necessary to remove the buttstock.

-Fig. 48 - Buttstock Tightening Screw
+Fig. 49 - Buttstock Tightening Screw